Nathan Eckstein Middle School

 Volunteer Recognition.
 One or more Golden Acorn, Volunteer Extraordinaire, Unsung Hero, or other awards may be presented annually to an outstanding volunteer(s).
 A committee appointed by the President shall select the recipient(s).
 The Board of Directors shall determine the number of recipients.

 Bank Signature Card.
 The signatures of at least three (3) of the elected Executive Board shall be on the authorized signature card(s) for PTSA bank account(s).
-The President, Vice President, and the Treasurer must sign all signature cards.
+The President, Secretary, and the Treasurer must sign all signature cards.
 All checks/withdrawals shall require two (2) signatures.

 Independent Review of Bank Statements.
 The PTSA's monthly bank account statements shall be provided unopened to a person appointed by the Board of Directors.
 This person will be appointed by the Board at the beginning of the fiscal year, and shall not be a signer on the account.
 The reviewer shall promptly report any concerns or discrepancies identified in the review to the Executive Committee.
 If there are no concerns or apparent discrepancies, the reviewer shall provide the bank account statements to the Treasurer.
 The Treasurer can receive the bank statement online.